Ivor Cutler: Reception and legacy

 Cutler was a noted eccentric, dressing in a distinctive style including plus-fours and hats adorned with many badges, travelling mainly by bicycle and often communicating by means of sticky labels printed with "Cutlerisms", one of which, "never knowingly understood" came to be applied by supporters and detractors alike (the latter phrase is a play on 'never knowingly undersold', which was for many years the slogan of the John Lewis Partnership).
 Others included "Kindly disregard", reserved for official correspondence, and "to remove this label take it off".
 The reception room of his home contained some pieces of ivory cutlery, a pun on his name.
 He was a member of the Noise Abatement Society and the Voluntary Euthanasia Society.

 Composer, multi-instrumentalist and producer Jim O'Rourke covered Cutler's 1983 song "Women of the World" on his album Eureka (1999).
+This song was also covered by Karine Polwart on her "Scottish Songbook" album.
 In October 2012 in Seattle, Washington, the Mark Morris Dance Group premiered a work entitled "Wooden Tree," featuring recordings of Cutler's renditions of his songs.
 In 2014 a new play, The Beautiful Cosmos of Ivor Cutler, a co-production by Vanishing Point and National Theatre of Scotland, was performed.

 Cutler earned a faithful cult following.
-John Peel once remarked that Cutler was probably the only performer whose work had been featured on Radio 1, 2, 3 and 4.
+English radio host John Peel once remarked that Cutler was probably the only performer whose work had been featured on Radio 1, 2, 3 and 4.

 He retired from performing in 2004, and died on 3 March 2006, from a stroke while in London.

 Reflections upon his poetry, humour and legacy continued well after his death.